ServiceNow/azimuth/docs/docs/user-guide/index.md

 The Performance Analysis section summarizes the model performance in terms of the [**prediction outcomes**](../key-concepts/outcomes.md) and **metrics** available in Azimuth.
-Change the value in the dropdown :material-arrow-down-drop-circle-outline: to see the metrics broken down per label, predicted class, or smart tag.
+Change the value in the dropdown :material-arrow-down-drop-circle-outline: to see the metrics broken down per label, predicted class, or smart tag families.
 Use the toggle to alternate between the performance on the training set or on the evaluation set.

-!!! tip "Sort the table"
+!!! tip "Sort the table and hide columns"

     :material-sort: Click a column header to sort the values in ascending or descending order.
     The default order is descending by the number of utterances, except for `NO_PREDICTION`/`NO_SMART_TAGS` which will be first. `overall` always stay at the top.

+    :material-dots-vertical: Beside any column header, click the vertical dots to hide the corresponding column, or multiple ones by selecting 'Show columns'.
+However, the table columns will reappear as soon as the table is modified (e.g. sorting) or if the page is refreshed.

 ![Screenshot](../_static/images/dashboard/performance-analysis.png)